Macquarie-University-DSC/sysadmin_workshop/README.md

 Linux contains a simple permissions model, each service has permission information, they can be read, written, or executed (like opening up an app in windows).
-You can view permission with the `ls -a` command, it appears with something of the form of `drwxrw-r--`, the first letter `d` tells us whether it is a directory or not.
+You can view permission with the `ls -a` command, it appears with something of the form of `drwxrw-r-- user group`, the first letter `d` tells us whether it is a directory or not.
 The next three characters are in the form of `rwx` where `r` is the read permission, `w` is the write permission, `x` is the execute permission, and `-` says they do not have the given permission.
+A file often belongs to a user and a group, the permissions tells us what permissions the user who owns the file has, what permissions the group who owns the file has and what permissions everyone else (others) has.

 Example: